What Is a Brokered CD?

 Brokered CDs vs. Bank CDs

 Some consumers opt for brokered CDs over traditional bank CDs due to the higher yield that’s typically offered by brokered CDs.
 However, brokered CDs do carry slightly more risk.
-If you need to access the funds in the CD before its maturity date, you’ll have to sell it in the secondary market — and you could end up getting less than what you paid for it if rates have fallen since it was purchased.
+If you need to access the funds in the CD before its maturity date, you’ll have to sell it in the secondary market — and you could end up getting less than what you paid for it if rates have risen since it was purchased.

 To summarize, the key benefits of a brokered CD are potentially higher interest rates, the ability to purchase a variety of CDs at once and that there are usually no early withdrawal penalties.
 The drawbacks to owning brokered CDs include the intermediary fee required to purchase, no compounding interest and the potential for losing money on the secondary market.